kraghuprasad/fp-convert/README.md

 ## License

-This application is released under Apache(v2) License.
-You are free to use its code in commercial as well as in open source projects, under pertient licencing terms.
-But please note that one of the components used in this project ([freeplane-python-io](https://github.com/nnako/freeplane-python-io)) is released under GPLv3.
-This may affect your chances of using this tool along with non-GPLed code - like in a proprietary tool.
-But if you are using this tool as a standalone application executed via command line without linking it directly to your product's codebase, then probably you are free to use it in your commercial products too.
-But it would be prudent to consult a lawyer familiar with IP and software licenses before opting for that approach.
+This application is released under GNU Public License (v3).
+You are free to use it for commercial as well as non-commercial purposes, as long as your work remains compliant to the underlying licensing terms.

 ## Usage